wbsoft/parce/docs/source/overview.rst

 A difference with a beautiful package like `pygments` is that emphasis in `parce` lies on live updating and interactive usage of the token tree, which means that parsing is always sequential.
-For example, it is not supported that first a large chunk of text is matched and then tokenized by another lexer.
+For example, it is not supported that first a large chunk of text is matched by one, and then tokenized by another lexer.
 But is is very easy to switch language, because lexicons are not tied to a particular language; you can switch to them from any other language or incorporate its rules in your own lexicon.
 You can also use lookahead patterns to switch lexicon before generating tokens if it is really needed.

+Using dynamic patterns it is possible to switch to a parsing context giving an argument that is determined at parse time, e.g. a specific pattern that causes the parser to pop back to the previous context.
+This can be useful to parse things like "here documents", which are well-known in languages like Bash and Ruby.

 A parser does not keep any state information, and that's why `parce` can so easily update only a small part of a large token tree: it can start parsing